3 week Thailand: A Budget Guide

-My favorite hostel in Bangkok is Nap Park located a block away from the Khao San Road.
+My favourite hostel in Bangkok is Nap Park located a block away from the Khao San Road.
 From just £8 a night for a dorm bed, this hostel has everything you need.
 Extremely clean and comfortable dorm room, with excellent shower facilities.
-Friendly staff and a communal area, great for meeting other travelers.
+Friendly staff and a communal area, great for meeting other travellers.

 If a private room is more your thing then I recommend a stay in the Dang Derm Hotel situated right on the Khao san Road.
 This hotel is slap bang in the middle of the action so don’t expect it to be quite.
 However, you can easily escape the craziness of outside whilst chilling at the fabulous rooftop pool.
 A night in this hotel is around £30 for a twin room with air-conditioning.
 Excellent value if sharing with a friend or partner!

 Today I recommend a visit to Bangkok’s most famous temples, The Grand Palace and Wat Pho, home to the reclining Buddha.